top of page

 A high school basketball game

-If you played youth sports, competed in endless tournaments, and love playing your favorite sport just for fun, then chances are, you want to play at the collegiate level.
-There’s no doubt that the journey from high school sports to the collegiate level is an exciting but often complex one.
-It requires talent, dedication, and a proactive approach to the recruitment process.
+If you’ve played youth sports, competed in endless weekend tournaments, and live for the thrill of game day, there is a good chance you dream of playing at the collegiate level.
+The journey from high school sports to a college roster is an incredibly exciting but often complex path.
+It requires talent, dedication, and a highly proactive approach to the athletic recruiting process.

 But where do you start?
-What are your options?
-We answer this and more, just keep reading!
+What are your options, and how do you catch a scout's eye?
+We answer this and more below — just keep reading!

 How High School Athletes Can Get Recruited

-If you're a high school athlete with dreams of competing in college, follow these five college recruitment tips to navigate the path ahead and increase your chances of getting noticed.
+If you're a high school athlete with dreams of competing in college, follow these five essential college recruitment tips to navigate the path ahead and significantly increase your chances of getting noticed.

 1. Excel Academically

-College coaches aren't just looking for athletic prowess; they're seeking well-rounded individuals who can succeed in the classroom as well.
+College coaches aren't just looking for athletic prowess; they're seeking well-rounded student-athletes who can handle a demanding collegiate workload.
 Strong grades and solid standardized test scores are crucial for eligibility and can open doors to a wider range of institutions.
-First, focus on your GPA as it could be the key to even being accepted into the college you’re looking at.
-If you don’t have at least the minimum GPA requirement as an athlete, then chances are, you won’t be accepted into the school.
-Do your best to maintain the highest grades possible!

-Also, ensure that you understand NCAA and NAIA academic eligibility rules.
-Familiarize yourself with the specific academic requirements set by the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA) early in your high school career.
-This includes core course requirements, GPA minimums, and test score thresholds.
-Don't wait until your senior year to figure this out!
+First, focus heavily on your cumulative GPA.
+If you don’t meet the minimum academic requirements for a specific institution, a coach cannot offer you a spot on the roster—no matter how talented you are.
+Beyond your school's standards, ensure you understand the strict academic eligibility rules set by the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA) early in your high school career.
+Track your core course requirements, GPA minimums, and test thresholds starting your freshman year.
+Don't wait until your senior year to scramble and figure this out!

 2. Hone Your Athletic Skills and Seek High-Level Competition